-I’d first heard about Carbon microphones in music history class but it wasn’t until I was recording with a friend when I got to see Placid Audio’s first product, the Copperphone in action.
+I’d first heard about Carbon microphones in music history class, but it wasn’t until I was recording with a friend when I got to see Placid Audio’s first product, the Copperphone in action.
 Placid Audio calls it an effect microphone.
-It’s exactly what it sounds like– a microphone to be used as an effect rather than to capture sound as purely as possible.
-I’ve seen home made effect microphones before but have never seen them given a name or sold and marketed as one.
-But I love any opportunity I can get a chance to color outside of the lines and that’s exactly what Placid Audio microphones allow me to do.
+It’s exactly what it sounds like– a microphone that’s designed to be used as an effect rather than to capture sound as pure as possible.
+I’ve seen homemade effect microphones before but have never seen them given a name or sold and marketed as one.
+But I love any opportunity I can get a chance to color outside of the lines, and that’s precisely what Placid Audio microphones allow me to do.

-The carbon microphone was officially patented in 1876 by Thomas Edison but most people credit the invention to either Emile Berliner in the United States or David Edward Hughes in England, who both happened to invent it around the same time independently.
-The advantage of carbon microphones over other microphone designs is their high output, low impedance and affordability.
-The biggest drawback in normal applications is the very limited frequency response.
-Carbon microphones eventually became less popular as dynamic and condenser microphones were invented and became more affordable but now…. they’re back!
-This time they are being used and as an effect rather than a catch all type of microphone..
+The carbon microphone was officially patented in 1876 by Thomas Edison, but most people credit the invention to either Emile Berliner in the United States or David Edward Hughes in England, who both happened to invent it around the same time independently.
+The advantage of carbon microphones over other microphone designs is their high output, low impedance, and affordability.
+The biggest drawback in standard applications is the very limited frequency response.
+Carbon microphones eventually became less popular as dynamic, and condenser microphones were invented and became more affordable but now, they’re back!
+This time they are being used as an effect rather than a catch all type of microphone.

 The microphones are made up of carbon granules between two metal plates.
 One of the plates acts as a diaphragm– when the sound waves hit the metal plates the granules change, which alters the electrical resistance between the plates.

-Mark Pirro, a musician and engineer who resides in Dallas, Texas, started building modern carbon microphones 14 years ago.
-In an interview with Sound on Sound he explains that the company started when he was searching for a way to get a genuine am radio old-timey effect easily in a live setting for his band Polyphonic Spree.
-After successfully developing the first prototype he received a lot of attention and decided to start selling them.
+Mark Pirro, a musician, and engineer who resides in Dallas, Texas, started building modern carbon microphones 14 years ago.
+In an interview with Sound on Sound, he explains that the company began when he was searching for a way to get a genuine am old timey radio effect easily in a live setting for his band Polyphonic Spree.
+After successfully developing the prototype he received a lot of attention and decided to start selling them.